limalib/docs/docs/source/mudlib/adversary-behaviors.rst

 Functions
 =========
-.. c:function:: varargs int busy_with(object ob, string action, string bf, mixed args)
+.. c:function:: varargs int busy_with(object ob, string action, string bf, mixed args, int busy)

 int busy_with(object ob, string action, string function, mixed *args) Add a call back to a function and keep the player busy in the mean